-A dog bite is painful and dangerous and instills a fear of the animal.
-It is said that roughly 20,000 deaths in India occur due to Rabies through dog bites.
-What is alarming is that 36% of the world’s rabies deaths occur in our country each year.
-Unfortunately, most victims are children who are bitten by infected dogs.
+A dog bite is painful, dangerous and instills a fear of the animal.
+It is estimated that around 20,000 deaths occur in India due to rabies caused by dog bites.
+Alarmingly, 36% of the world’s rabies deaths occur in our country every year.
+Sadly, most of the victims are children bitten by infected dogs.

-Astonishingly enough, a person is more likely to get a dog bite from a dog he is familiar with than by a street dog!
-So basically, you can be bitten by a dog when you least expect it, and there probably isn’t much you can do to prevent it.
+Surprisingly, a person is more likely to be bitten by a dog they know than a street dog!
+Basically, you can get bitten by a dog when you least expect it and there’s probably not much you can do about it.

-Even if the dog bite is harmless to look at, it can lead to serious infections or rabies, and eventually result in death.
+Even if the bite looks harmless, it can lead to serious infections, rabies and even death.

-In case of a dog bite, you can provide first aid, but it is best to get it looked at by a doctor.
-This is even more important in cases of a dog bite from an unfamiliar or unknown dog.
-If the wound does not stop bleeding or there is pus formation or redness with swelling, and if the bitten region is warmer than the other parts of the body, you need to see a doctor ASAP.
-A dog bite must be treated with antibiotics or it will lead to infections.
+You can give first aid in the event of a dog bite, but it is best to have it checked out by a doctor.
+This is even more important if you have been bitten by an unfamiliar or unknown dog.
+If the wound does not stop bleeding, there is pus or redness with swelling, and the bitten area is warmer than the rest of the body, you should see a doctor as soon as possible.
+A dog bite must be treated with antibiotics or it will lead to infection.

-Here is a general but important protocol to follow (as suggested by experts) in case of a dog bite:
+Here is a general but important protocol to follow (as suggested by experts) when bitten by a dog:

-- – Clean the bite wound with soap and water, gently
+- Clean the bite with soap and water, gently pat dry.

-- – If it is bleeding, apply pressure on to it to stop the bleeding
+- If it is bleeding, apply pressure to stop the bleeding.

-- – Put a sterile bandage over the wound
+- Apply a sterile dressing to the wound

 It is imperative to visit a doctor if: